 Outstanding Early Investigator Award

-This award recognizes an outstanding research effort by an early-stage investigator in the field of sleep research.
+This award recognizes an outstanding research effort by an early-stage investigator in the field of sleep or circadian research.
 The basis for evaluation of a candidate is a single, peer-reviewed publication reporting original research (not a review), supported by a senior investigator’s letter of recommendation that must address specific elements described below.
-The candidate must be the first author, and the article must be published or accepted for publication in 2020.
+The candidate must be the first author; and the article must be published or accepted for publication in 2021.

-The award consists of a plaque and an honorarium to be applied toward registration to attend Virtual SLEEP 2021, the Annual Meeting of the Associated Professional Sleep Societies.
-The plaque will be virtually presented to you at Virtual SLEEP 2021 during the SRS Club Hypnos Reception and mailed later.
+The award consists of a plaque and an honorarium to be applied toward registration to attend SLEEP 2022, the Annual Meeting of the Associated Professional Sleep Societies.
+The plaque will be presented to you at SLEEP 2022 during the SRS Club Hypnos Reception.

 To be eligible, the candidate must: